 (Replace this section with the contents of your clipboard)

-The unique keys will be added to your wp-config.php file …
+The secret keys will be pasted into your wp-config.php file …

 (Unique keys and salts added)